 – When Harry Met Sally.
 You know the famous scene I’m talking about.
 That took place in Katz’s Deli on the lower east side.

 – There are a handful of movies, aside from Serendipity, that filmed inside Serendipity 3.
 It’s a fun place you should definitely check out.
-If you do have the extra money, splurge for one of their frozen hot chocolate’s.
+If you do have the extra money, splurge on one of their frozen hot chocolate’s.
 Yum!

 – Who doesn’t love a little Ghoustbusters?
 The famous fire house is Hook & Ladder 8 in Tribecca.
 Go ahead and take your picture in front of it, you’ll thank me later.

-There are thousands of locations and this site outlines them best.
+There are thousands of locations, and this site outlines them best.

 1. Experience the village.
-If you love to party (and no, this isn’t going to turn into a Stefon monologue) – if you don’t get that you clearly don’t watch enough SNL, you should be ashamed – head down to the village and bar hop with the college crowd – it’s nice to pretend you’re still that age every now and then.
+If you love to party (and no, this isn’t going to turn into a Stefon monologue) – if you don’t get that you clearly don’t watch enough SNL, you should be ashamed – head down to the village and bar hop with the college crowd.
+It’s nice to pretend you’re still that age every now and then.
 Plus, it’s an amazing atmosphere.

 Want to do something a little more cultural?
 I guess, if you insist.
 Instead of drinking your way into Sunday, maybe you’d rather visit the World Trade Center memorial?
 They ask for a donation, but it’s not mandatory.